Haryomide22/alx-system_engineering-devops/README.md

-‘this repository contains solutions to shell tasks’
+this is the repository that contains solutions to shell tasks